Financial aid

 Receiving an AOP award will require Wisconsin residency for tuition purposes, so please be sure to answer the eApp questions related to residency very carefully if you intend to apply for AOP.

-AOP applications will be accepted starting in October of each academic year and evaluated in March; notifications of awards will be sent by late March.
+AOP applications will be accepted starting in October of each academic year and evaluated in March; notifications of awards will typically be sent by late March, although any delays in the FAFSA system will delay this timeline.
 Contact Graduate & Extended Learning for more information.

 Graduate Assistantships are available for students in many UWL graduate programs.
 They recognize strong academic and scholarly achievement or potential, relative to the expectations in the discipline and/or demonstrated leadership potential.
 Teaching, project, and research assistantships provide funding to support full-time studies and assist with healthcare costs.
 Contact your program director for more information.